Altermagnetism and Superconductivity: A Short Historical Review

 Finally, let us briefly mention the spin-group analysis by \v{S}mejkal \textit{et al.} \citep{Smejkal2022-1}, which was already well-documented by several reviews \citep{Bai2024, Jungwirth2025-2}.
 The key observation by \v{S}mejkal \textit{et al.} \citep{Smejkal2022-1} is the existence of the following symmetry operations,

 in the spin group the lattice structure.
-In the 2D square lattice shown in Fig.\ref{fig:projection}(a), we have $\pmb{G} = C_{4v}$, $\pmb{H} = C_{2v}$, and $A = C^+_{4z}$.
+In the 2D square lattice shown in Fig.\ref{fig:projection}(c), we have $\mathbf{G} = C_{4v}$, $\mathbf{H} = C_{2v}$, and $\mathcal{A} = C^+_{4z}$.
 These symmetries are crucial in determining the characteristic anisotropy of the spin density distribution on each sublattice.
-For example, the symmetry operations $[C^{(s)}_{2\perp}||A\pmb{H}]$ guarantees the exchange between sublattices with opposite spin orientations, thereby enforcing a vanishing net magnetization - similar to conventional AFM.
-However, the coset $A\pmb{H}$ does not contain $\mathcal{P}$ (which is already one element of $\pmb{H}$), indicating the broken of $\mathcal{T}$.
-For a generic wave-vector $\pmb{k}$, its little group also lacks the element of $A\pmb{H}$, implying the spin-split band structure, reminiscent of FM.
+For example, the symmetry operations $[C^{(s)}_{2\perp}||\mathcal{A}\mathbf{H}]$ guarantees the exchange between sublattices with opposite spin orientations, thereby enforcing a vanishing net magnetization - similar to conventional AFM.
+However, the coset $\mathcal{A}\mathbf{H}$ does not contain $\mathcal{P}$ (which is already one element of $\mathbf{H}$), indicating the broken of $\mathcal{T}$.
+For a generic wave-vector $\mathbf{k}$, its little group also lacks the element of $\mathcal{A}\mathbf{H}$, implying the spin-split band structure, reminiscent of FM.
 The symmetry operation in Eq.\ref{eq:Smejkal-2022-1} thereby define the magnetic order of AM, different from either AFM or FM.
-They also provide a useful alternative description of the collinear AFM ordering induced symmetry breaking \citep{}, from a symmetry point of view based on the powerful tool of spin-group theory \citep{Naish1963, Kitz1965, Brinkman1966-1, Brinkman1966-2, Litvin1973, Litvin1974, Litvin1977}.
+They also provide a useful alternative description of the collinear AFM ordering induced symmetry breaking, from a symmetry point of view based on the powerful tool of spin-group theory \citep{Naish1963, Kitz1965, Brinkman1966-1, Brinkman1966-2, Litvin1973, Litvin1974, Litvin1977}.

 In this context, it is worth highlighting several recent developments of spin-group theory as applied to AMs and the related phenomena.
 In 2022, Liu \textit{et al.} \citep{Liu2022} classified spin point groups for collinear, coplanar, and non-coplanar configurations.
 More recently, in 2024, three independent groups systematically enumerated the spin space groups and their representation \citep{Xiao2024, Chen2024, JiangY2024}.
 It is also noteworthy that the concept of spin groups has been widely employed in describing quantum phase transition in spin systems, particularly in the limit where SOC vanishes.
-For instance, in the quantum Heisenberg model $\hat{H} = \sum_{<i, j>} J_{i j} \hat{\pmb{S}}_i \cdot \hat{\pmb{S}}_j$ for an example, the Hamiltonian remains invariant under a global rotation of all spins by an arbitrary angle.
+For instance, in the Heisenberg model

+where $J_{ij}$ is the exchange coupling strength, the Hamiltonian remains invariant under a global rotation of all spins by an arbitrary angle.